venkytejavath/Forecasting-Indian-Oil-Corporation-Stock-Prices-Using-ARIMA-and-SARIMA-A-Time-Series-Approach/README.md

     variance.
 8. The residual Q-Q plot indicates departures from normality, particularly in the tails.
-9. The selected SARIMA model is used to produce a 30-step future forecast with 95% confidence intervals.
+9. The selected ARIMA(1,1,1) model is used to produce a 30-step future forecast with 95% confidence intervals.
 10. The results suggest that daily IOC closing prices have limited predictable linear structure using the ARIMA-family models considered.